Enterprise OPA CLI Reference

 --profile-limit int set number of profiling results to show (default 10)

---profile-sort string set sort order of expression profiler results
+--profile-sort string set sort order of expression profiler results.
+Accepts: total_time_ns, num_eval, num_redo, num_gen_expr, file, line.
+This flag can be repeated.

 -s, --schema string set schema file path or directory path